etsardou/intelligent_robot_systems_2016/README.md

 ##Intelligent Robot Systems 2016-2017

-This code was created in order to allow for experimentation, towards developing specific modules of an autonomous simulated vehicle that performs full exploration **and coverage** of an unknown a priori environment.
-Next, you can find instructions on how to setup the code in your PC / laptop, the description of the code, as well as the challenges.
+This code was created in order to allow experimentation towards developing specific modules of an autonomous simulated vehicle that performs full exploration **and coverage** of an unknown a priori environment.
+Next, you can find instructions on how to setup the code in your PC / laptop, the description of the code, as well as the description challenges.

 The perfect score is 90 points (30 pts = 1 degree)!